dyazdani/contact-list/README.md

     /contacts/{contactID}           => contact by id
     /create                         => create new contact
     /contacts/{contactID}/update    => update contact
-- [json-server][json-server]

-## User Experience
 ### Home Page `/`
 - From the home page, you will be able to see how many contacts are currently in your list.
 - If there are no contacts, you will be prompted to create a new contact.
-- Click on "Go to UrContacts List" to view your contact list (`/contacts`).
+- Click on **Go to UrContacts List** to view your contact list (`/contacts`).

 ### Create a New Contact `/create`
-- Click on "Create New Contact" in the lower left corner.
+- Click on **Create New Contact** in the lower left corner.
 - A form will then appear to fill and submit.
-- You will then see your new contact appear in your list.
+- Complete and submit the form and your new contact will appear in your list.

 ### Contact Details `/contacts/{contactID}`
-- Click contact's name.
-- You will be taken to a page with their contact information.
+- Click a contact's name to view a page with their contact information.

 ### Update Contact `/contacts/{contactID}/update`
-- Click on the "Update Contact" link.
+- Click on the **Update Contact** link.
-- The form will reappear with the current information populated in it.
+- This will open the update form.
-- Edit information.
+- Edit the desired fields.
-- Submit form to save.
+- Click **Submit** to save your changes.

 ### Delete Contact
-- Click the "Delete Contact" button on the contact's details page.
+- On the Contact Details page, click **Delete Contact**.

 ### Search for Contact
-- Type in the search field at the bottom of the contacts list page.
+- Type into the **Search UrContacts** field at the bottom of the contacts list page.
-- Clicking "Search" button.
-- Results will appear on the page.
-- To view all contacts, click "See All Contacts".
+- Click **Search** button to change the results displayed.
+- Click **See All Contacts** to reset the search and see all contacts.

 ## Release History